-But, the search engine may take some steps before displaying a link, such as verifying that the address indicated actually exists by checking databases resources that contain things such as postal and telephone information.
+But, the search engine may take some steps before displaying a link, such as verifying that the address indicated exists by checking database resources that contain things such as postal and telephone information.

-We don’t know if the process described in this patent filing is something that Google will move forward with, but it’s possible that they will.
+We don’t know if the digital maps system described in this patent filing is something that Google will move forward with, but they may.